shami09/kitchen-companion/Readme.md

 1. **Real-Time Voice Conversation** - Hands-free cooking guidance using LiveKit's voice pipeline
 2. **Gordon Ramsay Persona** - Authentic personality with adjustable intensity levels (PG, PG-13, TV-MA)
 3. **RAG-Enabled Cookbook Knowledge** - Upload PDF cookbooks for professional reference
+4. **Slow step-by-step** recipe dictation and explanation.
+Asks if you want a summary or a complete recipe with a guide
-4. **Live Transcription** - See what you and Chef Ramsay are saying in real-time
+5. **Live Transcription** - See what you and Chef Ramsay are saying in real-time
-5. **Tool Integration** - Unit conversions, nearby grocery store finder, location services
+6. **Tool Integration** - Unit conversions, nearby grocery store finder, location services
-6. **Dynamic PDF Upload** - Add cookbook knowledge without restarting the agent
+7. **Dynamic PDF Upload** - Add cookbook knowledge without restarting the agent

 ---